ekofiresearch/ekofiarticles.github.io/_posts/2018-12-08-slave-making-ants.md

 Meanwhile, the host species tend to create relatively dense and well-defended nests.

-xample, Temnothorax hosts are common in temperate forests.
+Example, Temnothorax hosts are common in temperate forests.
 These are up to 10 slots per nests meter – mostly under fragile areas or stones, such as nuts and plank cavities.
 Each colony has only a few people, so it can easily be divided into many small nests - but it also matures to be collected by the slave-makers.